Isla-lab/node_laucher/README.md

 Our mini-cluster is based on a *publisher-subscriber* architecture.
 Specifically, we report the steps to obtain login credentials and the procedures to be performed to launch the scripts on our machines.

 ### 1) **Get the credentials**:
 contact alberto.castellini@univr.it to obtain credentials to one of the cluster nodes.
 In the email, specify whether you intend to use GPU or CPU only.
-The administrator given the availability of nodes will provide you with a username and password.
+The administrator given the availability of nodes will provide you with a username, password and the IP address of the node assigned.